CosmOS-Creators/docs/sites/howTo/contribute/c/tests.rst

                 TARGET ${EXECUTABLE_NAME}
                 EXTRA_ARGS --gtest_output=xml:${COSMOS}/generated/build/tests/results/googletest_${EXECUTABLE_NAME}.xml
                 )
-    - The ut.cpp file uses specific file structure that can be found in the snippets (test_source) or copied from the already implemented ut.cpp - in that case doxygen comments must be fixed.
+    - The :file:`ut.cpp` file uses a specific file structure that can be found in the snippets (keyword: test_source) or copied from the already implemented :file:`ut.cpp` - in that case doxygen comments must be fixed.

 #.
-In the cfg folder we create two files, utCfg.cpp and utCfg.h as it is shown in the following example:
+In the :file:`cfg` folder we create two files, :file:`utCfg.cpp` and :file:`utCfg.h` as it is shown in the following example:
     ::

         os (module)